Skip to main content

 In addition to four decades of personal writing and editing other people’s writing, listed below are the formal classes and courses Susan Uttendorfsky, the owner, has taken, including continuing education.
 As of May 27, 2022, 503 individual manuscripts have been edited or managed by Susan.

-Any professional hired to work with Adirondack Editing has passed rigorous testing and has previously edited for Susan personally.
-You can be sure that she has reviewed multiple documents worked on by those editors and she stands by their work as much as she’d stand by her own.
+Any professional hired to work with AdkEd has passed rigorous testing.
+If a subcontractor is used, be sure that manuscripts will be carefully checked for spelling, grammar, and consistency.
 Full editorial control over all manuscripts is retained by Susan, and she reviews all work performed before returning documents to the customer.

 • Master Class Lecture, “Bricklaying: Editing for Structure,” Copyediting.com/ACES, 2020